-In 2008, the Group's Board of Directors took the decision to create an independent Ethics & Compliance programme comprising around 170 full-time staff and approximately 450 network members and headed by the Group Chief Compliance Officer.
+In 2008, Airbus Group's Board of Directors took the decision to create an independent Ethics & Compliance programme comprising around 170 full-time staff and approximately 450 network members and headed by the Group Chief Compliance Officer.
 This organisation follows a reporting and monitoring structure that balances proximity to day-to-day business activities and the necessary independence.
-It aims to define and deploy a Group-wide Ethics & Compliance programme, made by Airbus Group for Airbus Group.
-This programme follows a risk-based approach with the objectives to prevent, detect and respond to Ethics & Compliance risks.
+It aims to define and deploy a Group-wide Ethics and Compliance programme, made by Airbus Group for Airbus Group.
+This programme follows a risk-based approach with the objectives to prevent, detect and respond to Ethics and Compliance risks.

 Four main focal points

 Following a risk assessment carried out by Airbus Group, four compliance areas were identified as of primary importance and relevant structures and staffing were set up to respond to those risks:

 - International Compliance - Zero tolerance to corruption

 At Airbus Group, we prohibit all forms of corruption, public or private.
 As such, a dedicated anti-corruption programme and organisation were put in place at an early stage under the leadership of the Group International Compliance Officer.
 Its mission is to reinforce a culture of anti-bribery and to protect the Group against any legal, financial or reputational risk.
 This is carried out while selecting business partners and conducting M&A operations or investment projects.
 Notably, the Group International Compliance Office develops and implements the Airbus Group Business Ethics Policy and Rules.